table-listBOM Comparison

 Description

-Blue border - DS1 and DS2 values are different.
+Blue border - Primary Data Source and Secondary Data Source values are different.
 Without user modifications

-Blue & green border - DS1 and DS2 values are different.
-With user modifications
+Blue & green border - Primary Data Source and Secondary Data Source values are different.
+With user modifications.
+See [1]

-Green border - DS1 and DS2 values are identical.
-With user modifications
+Green border - Primary Data Source and Secondary Data Source values are identical.
+With user modifications.
+See [1]

-Blue background- Row line type is drawing used to configure drawing types derivatives
+Blue background- Row line type is drawing used to configure drawing types derivatives.
+A user cannot interact with drawing Rows

 If you ever find yourself in the need to review this information, click the Legend button at the bottom of the BOM Comparison screen